 The Shares have not been and will not be registered under the United States Securities Act or with any securities regulatory authority of any state or other jurisdiction of the United States of America.
 The securities may not be offered, sold or delivered in the United States of America or to or for the account of any US person, except in accordance with all applicable securities laws of any state or territory of the United States of America and of any other jurisdiction.
-Each purchaser of the Shares understands this restriction and understands that these Shares may not be (re)offered, (re)sold, pledged or otherwise transferred except in accordance with all applicable securities laws of any state or territory of the United States of America and of any other jurisdiction.
+Each purchaser of the Shares understands this restriction and understands that these Shares may not be (re)offered, (re)sold, pledged or otherwise transferred except in accordance with all applicable securities laws of any state or territory of the United States of America and of any state or territory of the United States of America and of any state or territory of the United States of America and of any state or territory of the United States of America and of any state or territory of the United States of America and of any state or territory of the United States of America and of any state or territory of the United States of America and of any state or territory of the United States of America and of any other jurisdiction.